Kray-G/kacc/docs/README.md

 ## Usage

-Use the command of `kacc` with some options to generate your own parser.
+Use the `kacc` command with some options if necessary to generate your own parser.

 ```
 $ kacc [-vltpod] parser.y
 ```

-* Hints
 * The generated parser will be outputted to the `parser.kx` file.
 * If you want to see the detail of a state, use `-v` to output the `parser.output` file.
 * If you want to debug it, use `-t` to make it be able to run with a debug mode.

 ## Options